WHAT IS A SIXTH FORM COLLEGE?

 A PLACE TO STUDY

 Notre Dame offers courses at level 1, level 2 and level 3.
 With over thirty A level subjects, GCSEs, and a variety of Applied and BTEC courses, there is real choice and greater flexibility when it comes to choosing the course that will suit you best.
 The College takes a great deal of pride in its examination results.
-The pass rate at A Level exceeded 99% in 2013 and in 22 subjects this year, there were no fails at all!
-More than half of our A level results were also at grades A* to B. Notre Dame has figured in the national newspapers as one of the top Colleges in the country for examination results for several years.
+The pass rate at A Level was 98% in 2015 and in 16 subjects this year, there were no fails at all!
+Half of our A level results were also at grades A* to B. Notre Dame has figured in the national newspapers as one of the top Colleges in the country for examination results for several years.
 We are particularly pleased that our ‘value added’ score over the past three years puts us in the top 25% of all schools and Colleges in the country.